SrNacho/gdrive-discord-bot/README.md

 * Set your mozilla profile with a google account added.
   * If you haven't already logged into Mozilla with a google account, you must.
   * Get your mozilla profile localizatión and set it.
 It's usually located at AppData/Roaming/Mozilla/Firefox/Profiles/xxxxxxxx.default-release/
+#### IMPORTANT
+You must create a "imgs" named folder where images will be located.

 * run "bot.py"